 So, you can re-use your saved answers via the document assembly system, but you’ll have to remember to manually retype any negotiated changes to the text of particular clauses.

-Or, you can re-use the negotiated Word version of the agreement, but you can’t use the document assembly system (which means there’s a risk that certain clauses are now out-of-date).
+Or, you can re-use the negotiated Word version of the agreement, but you can’t use the document generation system (which means there’s a risk that certain clauses are now out-of-date).

 You just can’t do both.

-For many, solving this problem is the holy grail of document assembly.
+For many, solving this problem is the holy grail of document generation.

 But there’s good news.
 The holy grail is coming.
 When Exari V5 ships in the first half of 2007, a big part of this problem will be solved.